shirothosaito1/MY-PROJECT-PYTHON/README.md

-my-project(1) is an currency calculator. my-project(2) is an mass calculator
+my-project(1) is an currency calculator. my-project(2) is an mass calculator.